Conducting a baseline study

 Selection of indicators for different lines of evidence may be guided by those that have been used for reference systems or similar studies conducted elsewhere.
 In this case, baseline data and continued accrual of data for these indicators may be used for future impact assessment monitoring programs or derivation of appropriate water/sediment quality guidelines.

-baseline data may specifically inform indicator selection.
+Alternatively, baseline data may specifically inform indicator selection.

 For example, baseline biological monitoring may identify rare, threatened or endangered species that may have unknown sensitivity to toxicants or physical and chemical stressors.
 This additional knowledge may change the level of protection (at Step 2) that is appropriate for part or all of the study area.